 At Autumnwood Construction, we believe that a deck is only as good as the builder.
 We create the best built decks thanks to our top notch service, quality materials, and customer focus.
 You may be wondering about what install techniques we use.
 As a top deck builder, we suggest that every deck be built with a single picture frame border.
 This border is acts as a drip edge for the deck.
 It also covers the framing/fascia gap.
 This doesn’t just create a beautiful feature for the deck.
 Rather, it also prevents rot, oil canning, and debris from building up in the framing/fascia gap.
 Another feature that we offer is a triple stack fascia.
 This covers the horizontal framing, adds depth to the deck rim, and provides crown molding for an interesting design.

 Notice in the first picture below (grey deck) where there is no picture frame border, and you have oil canning of the fascia board.
-In the next two pictures you can see a cedar deck that didn’t have a picture frame border, and you can see how the fascia board cap of the rim joist creates an area where water and debris can build up.
+In the next two pictures you can see a cedar deck that didn’t have a picture frame border.
+As a result, you can see how the fascia board cap of the rim joist creates an area where water and debris can build up.

 Now below you can see how the picture frame border covers the fascia/frame gap.
 This also allows water to run through on the inside of the picture frame border, unlike the decks above there is not a joist directly underneath where the water and debris will fall through.
 The last function of the picture frame border is that it covers the cut ends of the decking which is kind of like a bull-nose in tile work.